DeepLabCut/DeepLabCut/README.md

 ## Code contributors:

-DLC was originally developed by [Alexander Mathis](https://github.com/AlexEMG) & [Mackenzie Mathis](https://github.com/MMathisLab), and extended in 2.0 with [Tanmay Nath](http://www.mousemotorlab.org/team).
+DLC code was originally developed by [Alexander Mathis](https://github.com/AlexEMG) & [Mackenzie Mathis](https://github.com/MMathisLab), and extended in 2.0 with [Tanmay Nath](http://www.mousemotorlab.org/team).
 The feature detector code is based on Eldar Insafutdinov's TensorFlow implementation of [DeeperCut](https://github.com/eldar/pose-tensorflow).
 DeepLabCut is an open-source tool and has benefited from suggestions and edits by many individuals including  Mert Yuksekgonul, Tom Biasi, Richard Warren, Jonas Rauber, Hao Wu, Federico Claudi, Gary Kane, Taiga Abe, and Jonny Saunders as well as the [contributors](https://github.com/AlexEMG/DeepLabCut/graphs/contributors).
 In particular, the authors thank Ronny Eichler for input on the modularized version.
 Please see [AUTHORS](https://github.com/AlexEMG/DeepLabCut/blob/master/AUTHORS) for more details!

 This is an actively developed package and we welcome community development and involvement.